 The Act requires that “board members must faithfully, honestly and impartially perform their duties”.
 Members provide independent oversight, societal context and an informed public voice to the work of the board.
 They work as part of a team to achieve the board’s legal mandate in a manner keeping with its mission, purpose, values and guiding principles.
 Each board member contributes a unique body of knowledge, experience and perspective.
 Members are selected for their demonstrated ability to independently represent the public interest, exercise good judgment, think strategically, and be fair and balanced in their actions.
 Through their standing in the broader community, members lend important credibility to the work of the board.

 Board Members’ Duties

-As delegated, represent the board with stakeholders by attending meetings, conferences, or other relevant events.
+- As requested by the Chair, represent the board with stakeholders by attending meetings, conferences, or other relevant events.

-Participate actively on assigned panels, including: reviewing documents provided by staff; providing constructive feedback on staff work; and ensuring that board commentary and recommendations are appropriate and in keeping with the values and principles.
+- Participate actively on assigned panels.
+Panels exercise decision-making powers of the Board including the power to make recommendations.
+Panels work collaboratively with staff and each panel member is expected to review documents provided by staff; providing constructive feedback on staff work; and ensure that board commentary and recommendations are appropriate and in keeping with the board’s values and behaviours.

 - Provide feedback and advice relative to the way the board and its work are perceived by stakeholders.

 - Uphold the board’s code of conduct and conflict of interest policies.